Wyandotte County Emergency Management

 In addition to weather alerts, the system can broadcast AMBER alerts and presidential alerts for national emergencies.
 On newer phones, these alerts will be turned on by default.
 Procedures for opting out of the alerts will vary by carrier.

-“Like any new system, we’ll no doubt have some issues to work through,” said Chuck Thacker, Grandview, Mo., fire chief and chair of the Metropolitan Emergency Managers Committee.
+“Like any new system, we’ll no doubt have some issues to work through,” said Chuck Thacker, Grandview, Mo., fire chief.
 “We hope people will be patient and not opt out of these potentially life-saving messages.
 The system will get better with time, but it’s too important to wait any longer.”

 To learn more about the Wireless Emergency Alert system, contact your city/county emergency manager.
 To find out if your phone is capable of receiving the alerts, contact your wireless service provider.
 Visit www.preparemetrokc.org for more information on preparing for emergencies.